Thursday, September 2, 2010

 Heaven

-Pope John Paul II issued a very short ( a few small paragraphs) teaching about “heaven”.
+First, and above all, heaven is the result of God's love.
+We are in heaven when every stain of selfish sin is removed and we are completely in love with God and all his holy ones.
+Pope John Paul II affirmed this when he issued a very short ( a few small paragraphs) teaching about “heaven”.
 He stated simply that heaven is not a place but a state of being.
 It is the state of being in complete union with God.
 We, of course, should fully assent to this teaching.
 When a pope teaches that there is no salvation outside of the Church, we should also fully assent to that teaching as well.
 But both teachings must be received in the full context of all of Sacred Tradition and Scripture.
 True, to be “in heaven” is to be in union with God.
 However, our notion of a “state of being”, pardon the pun, can be amorphous.
 Being alive, being human, being Christian are states of being but ones that take place and need moment.
 It is not that the Holy Spirit, providing for the indefectibility of the Church, did not prevent an erroneous teaching by these Popes.
 It is that these statements can only be understood correctly surrounded by all of Catholic Tradition.
 In other words, they would be perhaps inadequate and misleading if taken out of that context.
 If I were there with Pope John Paul II, I might simply have remarked to him, “And the Resurrection?”.

 Turning to John Paul II's great project, “Catechism of the Catholic Church”, we learn that it is essential that Man has a body and the dignity of the body (#364 – 366).
 We learn of the reality of Christ's risen body (#643 – 647).
 But we also learn that the risen body is “not limited by space and time” (645) and “beyond time and space” (646).
 The risen share, though as creatures always, the sovereignty of God over the world or universe.
 This clearly is shown in #645 when declaring that our Lord may appear at any time and in any guise.
 The point is that any state of being for a creature with a dimensional body will always require “place” even when that time and place is at the will of the gloriously risen one.
 We will not rise from the dead and our bodies evaporate or “ghostify” as we enter a catatonic ecstatic eternal state of being.
 Jesus did not ascend to the Father never to appear again.
 We not only believe in his resurrection and ascension but in “his coming again in glory”.